Favourited 1389 times

 Contact me today if you would like to volunteer with us!

-The community centre needs a team of about 6 volunteers to help repair, clean, paint, tidy, cook and help with some admin as well as a carpenter & plasterer.
+The community centre needs a small team of volunteers to help repair, clean, paint, tidy, cook and help with some admin as well as a carpenter & plasterer.
 Volunteers normally help 4 days a week.
 The hours can vary.
 If we are busy one day, you can take time off another day.
 If you have something special you need to do, we will do our best to work with that.

 We have meals together and, if you are asked to cook, we welcome you to try a recipe from your country.
 You help with washing up and keeping the place tidy.
 At weekends you usually provide for your own meals.

-Lookig forward to hearing forward to hearing from you soon.
+Looking forward to hearing from you soon.

 Limited internet access